center-for-humans-and-machines/simple-chat/readme.md

 - APA:

-  Bermudez Schettino, R., Dasmeh, A., & Brinkmann, L. (2025). _Facilitating the Integration of LLMs Into Online Experiments With Simple Chat_+. arXiv preprint arXiv:2511.19123. https://doi.org/10.48550/arXiv.2511.19123
+  Bermudez Schettino, R., Dasmeh, A., & Brinkmann, L. (2025). _Facilitating the Integration of LLMs Into Online Experiments With Simple Chat_. arXiv. https://doi.org/10.48550/arXiv.2511.19123

 ## Related